 • $11,500 cost per student

-• Five industry tours and three SURE sponsored social events
+• Two industry tours and three SURE sponsored social events

 • One GRE Prep course